Someone5566/odin-recipes/README.md

-A simple html recipe website
+A simple html recipe website that I made to practice my basic html skills recommended to me by The Odin Project.